 To find movement in this most fundamental part of a microcomputer we have to look to the more expensive machines.
 The IBM PC heralded the beginning of 16-bit microcomputing in 1981.
 The Apple Lisa of 1983 became the first mass-produced PC to use the state-of-the-art Motorola 68000, a chip which would have a major role to play in computing for the rest of the decade and beyond.
-Both the Lisa and an upgraded model of the IBM PC introduced in 1983, the PC/XT, also sported hard drives, which let them store several megabytes of data in constantly accessible form, and access it much more quickly and reliably than could be done with floppy disks.
+Both the Lisa and an upgraded model of the IBM PC introduced in 1983, the PC/XT, also sported hard drives, which let them store several megabytes of data in constantly accessible form, and to retrieve it much more quickly and reliably than could be done from floppy disks.
 Still, these machines carried huge disadvantages to offset their technical advancements.
 The IBM PC and especially the PC/XT were, as noted, expensive, and had fairly atrocious graphics and sound even by the standards of 1983.
 The Lisa was really, really expensive, lacked color and sound, and was consciously designed to be as inaccessible to the hackers and bedroom coders who built the games industry as the Apple II was wide open.
 The advancements of the IBM PC and the Lisa would eventually be packaged into forms more useful to gamers and game developers, but for now for most gamers it was 8 bits, floppy disks, and (at best) 64 K.

 Developers and engineers — and, I should note, by no means just those in the games industry and by no means just those working with the 8-bit machines — were always on the lookout for a secret weapon that might let them leapfrog some steps in what must have sometimes seemed a plodding pace of technological change, something that might let them get to that aspirational future faster.
-They found one that looked like it might just have potential in a surprising place: the world of ordinary consumer electronics.
+They found one that looked like it might just have potential in a surprising place: in the world of ordinary consumer electronics.
 Or perhaps by 1983 it was not so surprising, for by then they had already been waiting for, speculating about, and occasionally tinkering with the technology in question for quite some years.

-At the end of the 1960s, with the home-videocassette boom still years away, the American media conglomerate MCA and the Dutch electronics giant Phillips each coincidentally began working separately on a technology to encode video onto album-like discs using optical storage.
+At the end of the 1960s, with the home-videocassette boom still years away, the American media conglomerate MCA and the Dutch electronics giant Philips coincidentally each began working separately on a technology to encode video onto album-like discs using optical storage.
 The video would be recorded as a series of tiny pits in the plastic surface of the disc, which could be read by the exotic technology of a laser beam scanning it as the disc was rotated.
 The two companies decided to combine their efforts after learning of one another’s existence a few years later, and by the mid-1970s they were holding regular joint demonstrations of the new technology, to which they gave the perfect name for the era: DiscoVision.

 If a cassette could be used to store a program, so could a laser disc.
 Doing so had one big disadvantage compared to other storage methods, the very same that kept so many consumers away from the format: unless you could afford the complicated, specialized equipment needed to write to them yourself, discs had to be stamped out from a special factory complete with their contents, which afterward could only be read, not altered.
 But the upside… oh, what an upside!
 A single laser-disc side may have been good for only about 30 minutes of analog video, but could store about 1 to 1.5 GB of digital computer code or data.
-The possibility of so much storage required an adjustment of the very scale of one’s thinking; articles even in hardcore magazines like Byte that published the figure had to include a footnote explaining what a gigabyte actually was.
+The possibility of so much storage required a major adjustment of the scale of one’s thinking; articles even in hardcore magazines like Byte that published the figure had to include a footnote explaining what a gigabyte actually was.

 Others moved beyond discs entirely to try cards, slides, even optical versions of old-fashioned reel-to-reel or cassette tapes.
 Some of the ideas that swirled around were compelling enough that you have to wonder why they never took off.
 A company called Drexler came out with the Drexon Laser Card, a card the size of a driver’s license or credit card with a strip at the back that was optical rather than magnetic and could store some 2 MB of data.
 They anticipated PCs of the future being equipped with a little slot for reading the cards.
-Amongst other possibilities, a complete operating system could be installed on a card, taking the place of ROM chips or an operating system loaded from disk.
-Updates would become almost trivial; the cards were cheap and easy to manufacture, and the end user would need only swap the old for the new to “install” the new operating system.
+Among other possibilities, a complete operating system could be installed on a card, taking the place of ROM chips or an operating system loaded from disk.
+Updates would become almost trivial; the cards were cheap and easy to manufacture, and the end user would need only swap the new card for the old to “install” the new operating system.
 Others anticipated Laser Cards becoming personal identification cards, with everything anyone could need to know about you, from citizenship status to credit rating, right there on the optical strip, a helpful boon indeed in the much less interconnected world of the early 1980s.
 (From the department of things that never change: the privacy concerns raised by such a scheme were generally glossed over or ignored.)

 Still, even in the very early 1980s laser discs were not useless to even the most modest of 8-bit PCs.
-They could in fact be used to great effectiveness in a way that hewed much closer to their original intended purpose.
-Considered as a video format, the most important property of the laser disc to understand beyond the upgrade in quality it represented over videotape is that it was a random-access medium.
-Videocassettes and all other, older mediums for film and video, by contrast, were linear formats.
+They could in fact be used with some effectiveness in a way that hewed much closer to their original intended purpose.
+Considered strictly as a video format, the most important property of the laser disc to understand beyond the upgrade in quality it represented over videotape is that it was a random-access medium.
+Videocassettes and all other, older mediums for film and video were by contrast linear formats.
 One could only unspool their contents sequentially; finding a given bit of content could only be accomplished via lots of tedious rewinding and fast forwarding.
 But with a laser disc one could jump to any scene, any frame, immediately; freeze a frame on the screen; advance forward or backward frame by frame or at any speed desired.
 The soundtrack could be similarly manipulated.
 This raised the possibility of a new generation of interactive video, which could be controlled by a computer as cheap and common as an Apple II or TRS-80.
 After all, all the computer had to do was issue commands to the player.
 All of the work of displaying the video on the screen, so far beyond the capabilities of any extant computer’s graphics hardware, was neatly sidestepped.
 For certain applications at least it really did feel like leapfrogging about ten years of slow technological progress.
 Computers could manage graphics and sound through manipulating laser-disc players that they wouldn’t be able to do natively until the next decade.

 We had learned something from games like Space Invaders: if you design a computer-based system in such a way that people know the difference between winning and losing, virtually anyone will jump in and try to win.
 Saving a life is a big victory and a big incentive.
 We were sure that if we could build a system that was easy to use and engaging trainees would use it and learn from it willingly.

 One limitation of many early implementations of interactive video like this was the fact that the computer controller and the laser disc itself each had its own video display, with no way to mix the two on one screen, as you can clearly see in the photos above.
 In time, however, engineers developed the genlock, a piece of hardware which allowed a computer to overlay its own signal onto a video display.
 How might this be useful?
 Well, consider the very simple case of an educational game which quizzes children on geography.
-The computer could play some looping video associated with a given country sourced from the laser disc, while asking the player what country is being shown in text generated by the computer.
+The computer could play some looping video associated with a given country from the laser disc, while asking the player what country is being shown in text generated by the computer.
 Once the player answers, more text could be generated telling whether she got it right or not.
-But many saw such a program as representing the merest shadow of interactive video’s real potential.
+Yet many saw even this scenario as representing the merest shadow of interactive video’s real potential.
 A group at the University of Nebraska developed a flight-training system which helped train prospective pilots by combining video and audio from actual flights with textual quizzes asking, “What’s happening here?” or “What should be done next?” or “What do these instruments seem to indicate?”